angang0123/my_project/Rixml/readme.md

 # A brief introduction of Rixml

-This tutorial will walk you through the basic concepts of Rixml and how Rixml works for research contributor on Bloomberg.
+This tutorial will walk you through the basic concepts of Rixml and how Rixml works.
 Useful references are also provided for further learning.
 Some information is hidden due to compliance concern.

 **Contents (click to quickly move to the section):**